Ahmedmossaid1/memoria/docs/Instagram-Messages-Schema.md

 ## HTML Structure

-The HTML files use Instagram's standard HTML export format with CSS classes for structure:
+The HTML files use Instagram's standard HTML export format with CSS classes for structure.
+The message container class is identical between formats, but the sender element type differs.

-**Document Structure:**
+### Current Format (2023+)

+Uses `<h2>` element for sender name:

 ```html
 <html>